Growing Cabbage Roses in my Cottage Garden

 Caring for Cabbage Roses

-I find I need to weekly spray our Cabbage roses with neem oil or organic insecticide as the insects seem to like old garden roses.
-Additionally, I have noticed the leaves are prone to issues although I have had no major problems with them.
-All Hidden Bluff roses are fed with a seaweed-based plant food as well as monitored weekly for any signs of trouble.
-So far, they have shown to be quite hearty if a bit slower growing the first year.
+I find I need to spray our Cabbage roses weekly with neem oil or an organic insecticide, as the insects seem to like old garden roses.
+Additionally, I have noticed the leaves are prone to issues, although I have had no major problems with them.
+All Hidden Bluff roses are fed a seaweed-based plant food and monitored weekly for any signs of trouble.
+So far, they have proven quite hearty, if a bit slower-growing, in the first year.
 They like the full sun but tolerate some shade.
-Of course, good draining soil is always best, and a good rose food is a good investment.
+Of course, good-draining soil is always best, and a good rose food is a good investment.
 And don’t forget to mulch before winter sets in if your area is prone to cold snaps.
 This step was likely what saved our roses from the ice storm mentioned previously that killed so many things in our area.

 dried rose petals